She Appeared Like the Wind: Background

 Banai & Sakharof were exposed to Ladino songs as children: Banai listened to recordings and songs of the Ladino researcher Yitzhak Isaac Levy who was a friend of his father, whereas Sakharof, who immigrated to Israel with his family from Turkey, heard the language and songs at home.
 During one of their meetings in 2001 Banai told Sakharof that he has some old Ladino recordings by Levy.
 They decided to renew some of the songs and even included them in their joint performances in 2003.
 Every few years they met to work and make new arrangements for the songs.
 During such meetings they discovered additional songs such as those by the early 20th Century Ladino singer Haim Effendi, and listened also to Hebrew and Ladino recordings.
 Over the past few years they chose the 12 songs gathered in this album.

 On November 12, 2016 the first single from the album was released: Avre tu Puerta Serrada (English: "Open Your Closed Door", Hebrew: פתחי לי את דלתך, Pitchi Li Et Daltech), one of the most popular songs of Ladino repertoire.
 This song has many versions - the earliest one known from 1907/8 by Haim Effendi and other popular recordings by Duo Parvarim, Yehoram Gaon and Yitzhak Isaac Levy.

 The second single Malandanzas del Asker (English: "The Soldier’s Song", Hebrew: שיר החייל, Shir HaChayal), was released on December 27 accompanied by a video clip directed by Betina Fainshtein.
 The song tells of conscription to the military imposed on the Jews by the Ottoman Empire in 1908.
 The soldier in the song laments his suffering sharing his sorrow with his father and mother.
 Haim Effendi recorded a rare version of this song in 1912.
-Banai & Sakharof dedicated the song to Ahuva Ozeri who passed away two weeks before its release.
+Banai & Sakharof dedicated the song to Ahuva Ozeri, who died two weeks before its release.

 The album was released in several formats: a CD, a digital album and a CD-book containing in addition to the CD a book with an introduction to Spanish Jewry, collected essays by Prof. Edwin Seroussi, Dr. Shoey Raz, Ehud Banai, Berry Sakharof and short explanations about the actual songs by Dr. Rivka Havassy.
 The book contains information about Ladino singer Haim Effendi and the Ladino singer and researcher Yithzk Isaac Levy.